jgossett/ease/documentation/engineering/setup-guide.md

 1. Run **Windows Terminal** as Administrator.

-   > **NOTE:** We need to run Windows Terminal as Administrator since we will use Chocoletely to install applications.
+   > **NOTE:** We need to run Windows Terminal as Administrator since we will use Chocolatey to install applications.

 2. Install NodeJS.